-Intrepid Travel offers off-the-beaten path experiences to more than 90 countries.
-Trip styles include active adventures; challenges, where travelers combine cycling, trekking and some volunteer activities; independent travel; family travel; and Basix travel, which is more of a grassroots-style journey.
+Intrepid Travel offers off-the-beaten path experiences to more than 120 countries around the world.
+Trip styles include active adventures; multisport options that include cycling, trekking and some volunteer activities; independent travel; family travel; and Basix travel, which is more of a grassroots-style journey.

-Most are small-group trips where travelers use local transportation and stay in inexpensive lodging.
+Most of Intrepid's departures small-group trips where travelers use local transportation and stay in inexpensive lodging.
 The average size of an Intrepid group is about 10 people.

 03 of 15